-The aim of this database is to link routinely collected data from acute care contacts and use this in an their care journey, as a "best practice", elective, control population.
+The aim of this database is to link routinely collected data from acute care contacts and use this in an anonymised form to innovate health care provision in this hard pressed and challenged sector.
+Also, PIONEER will include routinely collected data from patients who did not utilise acute care services for their care journey, as a "best practice" population.
 This will enable researchers to assess whether specific patient groups are at increased risk of missing elective care or relying on acute care, and will start to understand how care journeys can be improved to ensure patients do not "miss out" of elective care provision.